-The Annual Accounts summarise the Partnership's transactions for the 2016/17 financial year and its position at the year end of 31 March 2017.
+The Annual Accounts summarise the Partnership's transactions for the 2017/18 financial year and its position at the year end of 31 March 2018.
 The Partnership is required to prepare Annual Accounts by the Local Authority Accounts (Scotland) Regulations 2014, which sets out that they require to be prepared in accordance with proper accounting practice.
-These practices are the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 (the Code) and the Service Reporting Code of Practice (SeRCoP) supported by International Financial Reporting Standards (IFRS).
+These practices are the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 (the Code), supported by International Financial Reporting Standards (IFRS).
 They are designed to provide a 'true and fair view' of the financial performance and position of the Council.

+The accounts are prepared on a going concern basis.
 The accounting convention adopted in the Annual Accounts is principally historic cost, modified by the revaluation of certain categories of non-current assets and financial instruments.